darwinrozario/codedocumentor-devspark/README.md

 <li>A Google Cloud Platform (GCP) project with the Gemini API enabled and a valid API key.

 </ul>
-**Installation Steps:**
+### Installation Steps

 <ol>
-- Clone the repository: `git clone <repository_url>`</li>
+- Clone the repository: `git clone &lt;repository_url&gt;`</li>
 <li>Install Python dependencies: `pip install -r requirements.txt`</li>
 <li>Set the `GEMINI_API_KEY` environment variable with your API key.</li>
 <li>(Optional) Install Node.js and npm and run `npm install` to install frontend dependencies.</li>
 <li>Run the Flask application: `python enhanced_app.py`

 </ol>
-**Configuration Requirements:**
+### Configuration Requirements

 The `config.yaml` file can be used to customize various settings.
 The Gemini API key is crucial for the application to function.
 Ensure that the API key is correctly configured either in the `config.yaml` file or as an environment variable.

 ## 💻 Usage Examples